YomikoR/VapourSynth-ICCConvert/README.md

 `simulation_icc` is the path to the ICC profile to simulate.

 `display_icc` is the path to the ICC profile for your monitor.
+In Windows default to the profile used for the current window.

 `soft_proofing` is the flag for soft proofing.
 Default on.
 Disable to apply simple conversion, otherwise it further takes a backward step for the proofing.
 [Here](https://sourceforge.net/p/lcms/mailman/message/36783703/) is a brief introduction about how Little CMS handles it.